mnr/writing-wip/dimensions_living_book/assistedLife.md

 Here's the loophole. *If the siblings hired 24x7 care for Greta then she could return to Evergreen Meadows*.
 But damn, that's expensive!

-There are a few details I haven't mentioned just yet;
+There are a few details I haven't mentioned just yet:

 Janell retired a few months previous.